bobbingwide/oik-batchmove/readme.txt

 This plugin is dependent upon the oik base plugin v1.17

 == Changelog ==
+= 2.5.2 =
+* Changed: Support PHP 8.1 and PHP 8.2 #5
+* Tested: With WordPress 6.4-RC1 and WordPress Multisite
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 = 2.5.1 =
 * Fixed: Avoid Notices in Scheduled republish,[github bobbingwide oik-batchmove issues 4]
 * Tested: With WordPress 6.0.1 to 6.3